-ESL-9B English as a Second Language-Intermediate B
+ESL-9B English as a Second Language- Intermediate B 5.0 Units / 5.0 hours LEC

-This course will promote the development of skills in writing, reading and speaking that will prepare them for college-level work in English.
+This course will promote the development of skills in writing, reading and speaking that will prepare them for collegelevel work in English.
 Students will continue to develop competency in sentence organization, paragraph writing and the development of longer pieces of writing.
 Students will improve their confidence in speaking English in academic and other settings.
 This course along with ESL 9A will cover the grammar topics necessary to complete the Intermediate level of ESL.
 Prerequisite: Completion of ESL 7A and ESL 7B or qualification through assessment process.